jido/Arcadam/README.md

 --
 ```

-A paragraph must be followed by an empty line or an indented line.
+A paragraph should be followed by an empty line.
 If the
 paragraph is at the end of a block, then the empty or indented line can
 come after the end block marker.
 In practice, that means it is better to
 separate paragraphs with empty lines and always leave an empty line after